VincentPiegsa/AndyWarholMosaic/Compiled App/README.md

 # Compiled App

-This is the precompiled app using pyinstaller.
+This is the precompiled app.

+## Note

+The .exe program is only supported on windows.